matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Report.md

 Eg `array('nb_visits' => 'Visits')`.
 By default the given [$metrics](/api-reference/Piwik/Plugin/Report#$metrics) are used and their corresponding translations are looked up automatically.
+If a metric is not translated, you should add the default metric translation for this metric using the [Metrics.getDefaultMetricTranslations](/api-reference/events#metricsgetdefaultmetrictranslations) event.
+If you want to overwrite any default metric translation you should overwrite this method, call this parent method to get all default translations and overwrite any custom metric translations.

+#### Signature

+- It returns a `array` value.

+<a name="getprocessedmetrics" id="getprocessedmetrics"></a>
+<a name="getProcessedMetrics" id="getProcessedMetrics"></a>
+### `getProcessedMetrics()`

+Returns an array of supported processed metrics and their corresponding translations.

+Eg
-If your metric is not translated, you should add the default metric translation for this metric using the [Metrics.getDefaultMetricTranslations](/api-reference/events#metricsgetdefaultmetrictranslations) event.
+`array('nb_visits' => 'Visits')`.
+By default the given [$processedMetrics](/api-reference/Piwik/Plugin/Report#$processedmetrics) are used and their corresponding translations are looked up automatically.
+If a metric is not translated, you should add the default metric translation for this metric using the [Metrics.getDefaultMetricTranslations](/api-reference/events#metricsgetdefaultmetrictranslations) event.
 If you want to overwrite any default metric translation you should overwrite this method, call this parent method to get all default translations and overwrite any custom metric translations.

 #### Signature